 Who is The WATCH Lab?

-The company is a family owned business , and operates from retail outlets and has an internet postal repair service.
-It employs highly skilled Technicians and Watchmakers based in a high specification modern Workshop.
-The business began in 2000, expanded to 9 retail outlets in major shopping centres and now has 2 Internet repair sites.
-They offer a range of services that include watch batteries, watch bracelet repairs, dial restorations and services.
-The WATCH Lab also sells branded new watches in styles to suit all tastes.
+The WATCH Lab is a division of Aurum Group Limited (Registration No. 146087).
+It operates from retail outlets and has an internet postal repair service too.
+It employs highly skilled Technicians and Watchmakers based from a high specification modern Workshop.
+The business began in 2000, expanded to 16 retail outlets in major shopping centres and has 2 online watch repair sites.
+They offer a range of services from watch battery & reseal, to bracelet repairs, dial restoration, service and vintage watch restoration.
+The WATCH Lab’s Head Office Workshop is an Authorised Service Centre for numerous Swiss brands including Omega, Longines, Rado & Tissot.
+The company also sells pre-owned refurbished quality Swiss brands in certain stores plus retails some new fashion watches.
 For more information about our servicing and repair facilities and branches, please visit www.thewatchlab.co.uk and www.watchclinic.co.uk

 Complaints, queries or frustrations

 As a service business working with all brands of watches from every era, The WATCH Lab has occasionally not satisfactorily communicated certain issues as well as we would like to have done.
 Customers can rightly feel frustrated or annoyed without access to all the facts.
-Certain watches are occasionally required to be returned for corrective attention post completion also.
-This is not common but does happen with all watch repairers form time to time and especially with old mechanical watches which are often is a very worn state.
-Known as a return-job, the watch is treated as high priority and completed just as soon as possible after corrective attention and extensive testing.
-Return Jobs are unfortunately but inevitably reasonably common with vintage and obsolete movement timepieces.
+Certain watches are on occasion required to be returned for corrective attention post completion.
+This is not common but does happen with all watch repairers, and especially with old mechanical watches which are often in a very worn state.
+Known as a return-job, the watch is treated as high priority and completed just as soon as possible.
+After corrective attention and extensive testing, watches are returned to the branch where the customer is called again to advise of collection.
+Return Jobs are unfortunate but reasonably common for all repairers working with vintage and obsolete movement timepieces.

 Should there be a problem where you not feel that matters are not being explained properly or you feel the watch has not been repaired to your expectation, then in the first instance we request you email us at email@example.com.
 Please quote the service job number, your postcode then bullet-point the details of the issues experienced.
 The WATCH Lab will look into the job and respond accordingly as soon as we are able.